Orderability Review

 Orderability is resolved through

-ECO-10060, a governed decision system that determines whether a SKU is orderable at the requested scale, regions, and rollout scope — without escalation.
+RCO-10060, a governed decision framework that determines whether a SKU is orderable at the requested scale, regions, and rollout scope — returning a single terminal state:

 What this is not